JohnDev19/Interactive-Toggle-Buttons/README.md

 3. Explore and interact with the different toggle buttons.

 ## Contributing
-We welcome contributions from the community!
+I welcome contributions from the community.
 If you'd like to contribute to this project, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`.